Health Care Administration Programs in Washington DC

 Health care funding is a significant issue in many parts of the country, and it’s a big part of the industry in Washington DC.
 Recent legislative efforts to increase funding throughout the country have had a major impact on funding in Washington DC.
 As a health care administrator in this area, you may have the chance to influence legislators as they continue to reform our healthcare system.

 As an administrator, you can help the people of Washington DC lead healthier, more satisfying lives.
-A shocking Newsweek report shows that infants born to poor mothers in Washington DC are 10 times more likely to die than those born to rich mothers.
+For example, a recent news report shows that infants born to poor mothers in Washington DC are 10 times more likely to die than those born to rich mothers.
 In a leadership position, you can stay on top of the research that allows you to help those who need your help most.

 Cultural competency is a big part of medical care in Washington DC.
 Whether you’re talking about people of different ethnic backgrounds, sexual orientations, genders, or socioeconomic backgrounds, cultural competency training allows you to provide high-quality care to everyone.
 Administrators lead the way in ensuring for this type of care.